-One thing that's required in every RFC is a "Security Considerations" section.
+One thing that's required in every RFC and Internet Draft is a "Security Considerations" section.
 This section should describe any known vulnerabilities of the protocol, possible threats, and mechanisms or strategies to address them.
-Don't gloss over this section -- in particular, don't say "here's our protocol, if you want security, just use IPSEC".
-This won't do at all, because it doesn't answer the question of how IPSEC interacts with your protocol, and vice versa.
+Don't gloss over this section -- in particular, don't say, "Here's our protocol, if you want security, just use IPsec".
+This won't do at all, because it doesn't answer the question of how IPsec interacts with your protocol, and vice versa.
 Be sure to check with your Working Group chair if you're not sure how to handle this section in your draft.
+See [BCP72], "Guidelines for Writing RFC Text on Security Considerations", for more information on writing good security considerations sections.

-6.4.5 Patents in IETF Standards
+8.4.5.
+Patents in IETF Standards

 The problems of intellectual property have cropped up more and more often in the past few years, particularly with respect to patents.
 The goal of the IETF is to have its standards widely used and validated in the marketplace.
 If creating a product that uses a standard requires getting a license for a patent, people are less likely to implement the standard.
-Not surprisingly, then, the general rule has been "use good non-patented technology where possible."
+Not surprisingly, then, the general rule has been "use good non-patented technology where possible".

 Of course, this isn't always possible.
 Sometimes patents appear after a standard has been established.
 Sometimes there's a patent on something that is so valuable that there isn't a non-patented equivalent.
-Sometimes, the patent holder is generous and promises to give all implementors of a standard a royalty-free license to the patent, thereby making it almost as easy to implement as it would have been if no patent existed.
+Sometimes the patent holder is generous and promises to give all implementors of a standard a royalty-free license to the patent, thereby making it almost as easy to implement as it would have been if no patent existed.